dsb-ifi/dHT/README.md

 ## $\partial\text{HT}$: Differentiable Hierarchical Visual Tokenization

-**🚧 NOTE: The repo is still under construction, but will be finalized soon. 🚧***

-This repo contains code and weights for **Differentiable Hierarchical Visual Tokenization**, accepted for NeurIPS 2025.
+This repo contains code for **Differentiable Hierarchical Visual Tokenization**, accepted for NeurIPS 2025.

 For an introduction to our work, visit the [project webpage](https://dsb-ifi.github.io/dHT/).